Upgrade from AX 2012 - Estimate effort by using the Code upgrade service

 - Directly resolve some types of conflict issues.

-- For other issues, log Microsoft Visual Studio Team Services (VSTS) tasks.
+- For other issues, log Microsoft Azure DevOps tasks.

-- Create a version of your code in the Finance and Operations format, and check the new version into a new branch of your VSTS project.
+- Create a version of your code in the correct format, and check the new version into a new branch of your Azure DevOps project.

 In the Analyze phase, we use the report to help estimate the effort that is required in order to complete code conversion activities.